rdgrainger/roco222-lab-journal/roco222-lab-journal.md

 ### Step 6
 For this module, we have used github to create a lab journal using the markdown syntax.
 We have learned the basics on git repositories, including the master branch and practised making additional branches.
 The text in these branches can be merged with the master branch.
 We have also begun to commit changes to a repository, adding a description on the updates made.

+## Hacking into a robot.

+The task asked us to interface with a robot using the Linux terminal and some python code.
+The first step was to connect to the robot itself (named chapman).
+I used

+ping chapman.local
+ssh nao@192.168.0.184